"All real estate is Local"

 and Sellers who want to sell, are selling.

-Summer is here now in Big Bear valley, and our inventory is growing.
+Fall is almost here now in Big Bear valley, and our inventory is steady and robust.
 We have a good selection of quality listings available today.
 Visitors to Big Bear over the last several months are now thinking about buying a cabin for use this year and beyond.
 The distressed offerings are a much smaller component of the sales... this is good news for equity sellers.
 And it’s a very good time to be a buyer, although the lower inventory tends to point to a Seller's market now.
 We are not seeing the panic-buying that can be seen elsewhere in metro SoCal.

 Big Bear information/reference links